Christian Dior (OTCMKTS:CHDRY) Sets New 12-Month High at $203.57

-Christian Dior SE (OTCMKTS:CHDRY)’s share price reached a new 52-week high on Monday .
-The company traded as high as $203.57 and last traded at $203.57, with a volume of 7 shares traded.
+Shares of Christian Dior SE (OTCMKTS:CHDRY) hit a new 52-week high during mid-day trading on Monday .
+The company traded as high as $203.57 and last traded at $203.57, with a volume of 10 shares trading hands.
 The stock had previously closed at $203.57.

 About Christian Dior (OTCMKTS:CHDRY)